quicwg/multipath/draft-ietf-quic-multipath.md

 If a node elects to use zero-length connection IDs, it MUST implement the handling of Acknowledgements defined in {{sending-acknowledgements-and-handling-ranges}}.
-The peer of a node using zero-length connection ID SHOULD implement specific logic to handle loss detection in the presence of multiple paths, identify the path on which packets are acknowledged or determined lost for the purpose of congestion control as explained
+The peer node using zero-length connection IDs SHOULD implement a logic to handle loss detection in the presence of multiple paths, identify the path on which packets are acknowledged or determined lost for the purpose of congestion control as explained